hacker1db/Dotfiles/README.md

 And most of all enjoy
-and share your thoughts and what works for me wont always work for you but smile and enjoy anyway!
+and share your thoughts!  what works for me wont always work for you but smile and enjoy anyway!